 It should be noted that in parallel with the venous system, the lymphatic system of the lower extremity is involved in the pathological process, on which the state of microcirculation, the development of progression, complications of the disease, the state of the local immune system and the body as a whole depend.
-The impact on the lymphatic system of the legs during the treatment of VVSVLE is currently not given due importance, which in our opinion is incorrect.
+The impact on the lymphatic system of the legs during the treatment of VIVDLL is currently not given due importance, which in our opinion is incorrect.

-Treatment of varicose veins of the saphenous veins currently used, including surgery, does not eliminate varicose veins (VD), but only eliminates varicose veins of the legs (7,9).
-The main principles of VVSVLE treatment are: 1) elimination of varicose veins of the saphenous veins symptoms; 2) prevention of disease progression; 3) prevention of the development of complications of the disease; 4) improvement of the cosmetic effect, improving the quality of life of patients.
+Treatment of VIVDLL currently used, including surgery, does not eliminate varicose veins (VD), but only eliminates varicose veins of the legs (7,9).
+The main principles of VIVDLL treatment are: 1) elimination of VIVDLL symptoms; 2) prevention of disease progression; 3) prevention of the development of complications of the disease; 4) improvement of the cosmetic effect, improving the quality of life of patients.

-In achieving these goals, complex conservative treatment with the use of regional lymphotrophic therapy as an independent method, and in the process of preparing patients for surgery, in the postoperative period, is of direct importance.
-It is indispensable when patients have contraindications for surgical treatment of varicose veins or when patients refuse surgical treatment.
-In the complex treatment of saphenous varicose veins, we perform regional lymphatic therapy through the foot of the affected leg.
-The use of regional lymphotrophic therapy helps stimulate the drainage state of the interstitium, enhances lymph formation and lymph flow, improves microcirculation, prevents the formation of lymphothrombosis, affects microflora and toxins, and increases the immunobiological reactivity of the body (3,4).
+In achieving these goals, complex conservative treatment using RLT as an independent method, as well as in the process of preparing patients for surgery, in the postoperative period, is of direct importance.
+It is irreplaceable in cases of contraindications in patients for surgical treatment of VRV or in cases of patients refusing surgical treatment.
+In the complex treatment of VRPVNK, we carry out regional lymphatic therapy (RLT) through the foot of the affected leg.
+The use of RLT promotes stimulation of the drainage state of the interstitium, enhances lymph formation and lymph flow, improves microcirculation, prevents the formation of lymph thrombosis, affects the microflora and toxins, and increases the immunobiological reactivity of the body (3,4).

-Objective of the study: using modern methods and means of diagnosis and treatment, by influencing all components of the etiopathogenesis of the development of complications, progression of varicose veins of the saphenous veins; to increase the effectiveness of treatment of patients with this severe widespread vascular pathology.
+Objective of the study: using modern methods and means of diagnosis and treatment, by influencing all components of the etiopathogenesis of the development of complications, progression of VIVDLL; to increase the effectiveness of treatment of patients with this severe widespread vascular pathology.